railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 Throughout the day, when employees work on one project or another, they add a line to the timesheets with details of the time used on each project.
 At the end of the day, each employee must mark all the time worked on client or internal projects to make up the full number of hours worked in the day.
-If an account is not in the system then the time is added to the hours that have not been assigned for the day.
+If an account is not in the system, then the time is added to the hours that have not been assigned for the day.

 .. _fig-servtimlis:

 .. figure::  images/service_timesheet_list.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Timesheet for a working day*